-On March 30, 2023, the FERC issued an order authorizing a change in control transaction whereby 10% or more of the voting securities of a new parent of Talen Energy Supply, LLC ("TES") and its affiliated debtors will be distributed to some or all of Indicated Noteholders pursuant to a joint plan of reorganization of the TES Debtors subject to confirmation by the Bankruptcy Court.103 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).
+On March 30, 2023, the FERC issued an order authorizing a change in control transaction whereby 10% or more of the voting securities of a new parent of Talen Energy Supply, LLC ("TES") and its affiliated debtors will be distributed to some or all of Indicated Noteholders pursuant to a joint plan of reorganization of the TES Debtors subject to confirmation by the Bankruptcy Court.
+In a May 22, 2023 notice, TES notified the FERC that the authorized transaction was consummated on May 17, 2023.
+Reporting on this matter is now concluded.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).